DecisionsDev/decisions-uml-diagrammer/README.md

 This textual description can be copied on the PlantUML server to obtain an image.

-A future version of this project will include the PlanUML server as a Docker image.
+A future version of this project will include the PlantUML server as a Docker image.

 # License
 [Apache 2.0](LICENSE)